 Before starting the change process, identifying the resources and individuals that will facilitate the process and lead the change is crucial for success.
 However, it can be hard to identify those resources and budgets before the process even starts.

-4. Lack of agility and slow approval process
+4. A Lack of agility and slow approval process

 Organizations that are not agile struggle to implement changes.
 Slow approval processes can cause delays in change implementation.